Church of the Nativity (UNESCO World Heritage Site)

 529

-However, the church was big beautifully reconstructed according to an order by Byzantine (East Roman) emperor Justinian I.
+However, the church was beautifully reconstructed according to an order by Byzantine (East Roman) emperor Justinian I.

 614